manuparra/bigdata-digital-business/README.md

 ### Hadoop Ecosystem

+Hadoop is an open-source framework that allows for distributed storage and processing of large datasets across multiple computers.
+The Hadoop ecosystem is a collection of related technologies that work together to enable big data processing.

+The core components of the Hadoop ecosystem include:

+- Hadoop Distributed File System (HDFS): This is a distributed file system that provides high-throughput access to application data.
+- MapReduce: This is a programming model for processing large datasets in parallel.
+It works by breaking down a large dataset into smaller chunks and processing them in parallel across multiple computers.
+- YARN (Yet Another Resource Negotiator): This is a resource management system that enables multiple data processing engines, such as MapReduce and Apache Spark, to run on the same Hadoop cluster.

+Other important components of the Hadoop ecosystem include:

+- Apache Pig: This is a high-level scripting language that allows for the analysis of large datasets using MapReduce.
+- Apache Hive: This is a data warehouse system that provides a SQL-like interface for querying and managing data stored in Hadoop.
+- Apache Spark: This is a distributed computing system that can process data in memory, making it much faster than traditional MapReduce.
+- Apache HBase: This is a NoSQL database that can store and retrieve large amounts of structured and unstructured data in real-time.
+- Apache Kafka: This is a distributed streaming platform that allows for the real-time processing of streaming data.

 ### Apache Spark

+Spark is an open-source distributed computing system designed to process large-scale datasets.
+It was created to improve the limitations of the Hadoop MapReduce processing model and provides faster and more efficient processing of data.

+Apache Spark is built around the concept of Resilient Distributed Datasets (RDDs), which are fault-tolerant collections of data that can be processed in parallel across multiple nodes in a cluster.
+RDDs can be cached in memory to allow for fast data processing.

+Spark provides a programming interface in multiple languages, including Java, Scala, and Python.
+It also includes various APIs, such as Spark SQL for working with structured data, MLlib for machine learning, and GraphX for graph processing.

+Spark has several key features that make it a popular choice for big data processing:

+- **Speed**: Spark is designed to process data in-memory, which can make it up to 100 times faster than Hadoop MapReduce.
+- **Scalability**: Spark is highly scalable and can process data across multiple nodes in a cluster.
+- **Flexibility**: Spark supports multiple programming languages and APIs, making it flexible and adaptable to different use cases.
+- **Fault tolerance**: Spark is designed to be fault-tolerant, meaning it can recover from failures and continue processing data without losing any progress.
+- **Integration with Hadoop**: Spark can integrate with Hadoop, allowing businesses to take advantage of both technologies for big data processing.

+Apache Spark is a powerful distributed computing system that provides fast, scalable, and flexible processing of large-scale datasets.
+It is a popular choice for businesses looking to analyze big data and gain valuable insights.

 ### NoSQL Databases

+NoSQL is a type of database that is designed to handle unstructured or semi-structured data, which is common in big data applications.
+NoSQL databases are often used in conjunction with big data technologies, such as Hadoop and Spark, to store and process large-scale datasets.

+Unlike traditional relational databases, which store data in tables with a fixed schema, NoSQL databases are schema-less, meaning they can store data in a more flexible and dynamic manner.
+This allows for more efficient processing of unstructured data types, such as social media feeds, clickstream data, and sensor data.

+NoSQL databases also typically have high scalability and availability, allowing them to handle large volumes of data across multiple nodes in a cluster.
+They can also be designed for high-performance data processing, with features such as in-memory processing and distributed query execution.

+There are several types of NoSQL databases, including document-oriented, key-value, column-family, and graph databases.
+Each type has its own strengths and weaknesses, and the choice of database will depend on the specific needs of the application.

 ### Stream Processing Tools
 ### In-Memory Computing Tools
 ### Business Intelligence and Analytics Tools